Periodic Reporting for period 2 - QUIET (QUalifying and Implementing a user-centric designed and EfficienT electric vehicle)

 WP7 (AIT): The project management comprises organising the interaction between and within WPs as well as the administrative management of the project.
 Information were collected and exchanged and the necessary IT infrastructure for video or phone conferences were maintained and provided to the QUIET consortium.

 WP8 (AIT): Ethics is an integral part of research from the beginning to the end and thus the highest priority in EU funded research is given to ethics.
 Consequently, for the QUIET project ethics requirements were set out, which the QUIET project complied with.

 • Implementing an innovative air conditioning system based on the refrigerant R290 (propane), that has a significantly lower global warming potential compared to the standard refrigerant R134a.

 • The heating of the vehicle can also be done by the air conditioning system working in heat pump operation mode combined with a thermal storage system.

-• Infrared heating panels in the near field of the passengers enhance thermal comfort and reduce heat-up times by 15 %, and therefore the energy consumption.
+• Infrared heating panels in the near field of the passengers enhance thermal comfort (reduced heat-up times) and reduce the energy consumption.

 • A user-centric designed thermal and energy management will be developed and implemented in the Honda validator vehicle.